Duchess of York recovering after breast cancer operation

 The duchess and Prince Andrew were divorced in 1996 after 10 years of marriage, but remain close.

+They continue to live together at Royal Lodge, a property owned by the Crown Estate at Windsor Great Park.

-They have two daughters - Princess Beatrice, 34, and Princess Eugenie, 33.
+They have two daughters - Princess Beatrice, 34, and Princess Eugenie, 33 - and three grandchildren.

+The duchess has become a successful writer.
+Her most recent novel, A Most Intriguing Lady, published earlier this year, became a Sunday Times bestseller.

+While she has maintained good relations with her royal former in-laws, the duchess was not invited to the King's Coronation on 6 May, but was pictured at the concert event held at Windsor the following day.

 The majority of women whose breast cancer is detected early now beat the disease because of progress in treatments, analysis by the British Medical Journal found earlier this year.